Code of Conduct for ARDC Activities

 Participants asked to stop any inappropriate behaviour are expected to comply immediately.

-If a participant engages in behaviour that violates this code of conduct, the ARDC may take any action they deem appropriate, including warning the offender, exclusion from the activity and/or community and engaging in formal anti-harassment procedures.
+If a participant engages in behaviour that violates this code of conduct, the ARDC may take any action it deems appropriate, including warning the offender, exclusion from the activity and/or community and engaging in formal anti-harassment procedures.